-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education and Working Together to Safeguard Children, and the Governance Handbook.
-We comply with this guidance and the procedures set out by our local safeguarding children board.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2019) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.